- Arms, Head & Neck, Hips, Legs, Torso

 One of the important benefits of the MMT (unlike foam rollers, for example) is that it can be used to stretch muscles sideways, instead of lengthways (the conventional way).
 Sideways stretching is very effective in releasing adhesions and the fascial sheath continuum which surrounds all muscles and ‘sticks’ them to each other.
 Sideways stretching is particularly effective for muscles such as the Quads, Calf, Groin and Hamstrings.

-See our video for a demonstration of how easy it is to use the tool to achieve this ‘sideways’ stretch with the MMT.
+See our video above for a demonstration of how easy it is to use the tool to achieve this ‘sideways’ stretch with the MMT.

 How Myofascial Release works